Reading time: 4 minutes

 - The bottom line

-Starting a pension from your self-managed superannuation fund is relatively straight forward once you know what to do.
-There are a few things you absolutely must do but, as an SMSF trustee, you also have a fair bit of flexibility and control when it comes to how much and how often you pay the pension.
+Starting a pension from your self-managed superannuation fund is relatively straightforward once you know what to do.
+There are a few things you absolutely must do but, as an SMSF trustee, you also have more control when it comes to how much and how often you pay the pension.

 The following checklist will help you get on top of everything that needs to be done.

-You can download and print the checklist if you’d like to check off task.
+You can download and print the checklist if you’d like to check off each task.

-Continue reading for explanations of each item on the list.
+Continue reading for an explanation of each item on the list.

 1. Eligibility

 The first thing you need to do is check your eligibility.
-You can’t pay yourself a pension if you’re not of retirement age or haven’t met a condition of release.
-While you can start a transition to retirement pension from age 57, we will focus on retirement pensions in this checklist.
+You can’t pay yourself a pension if you haven’t reached your superannuation preservation age and/or met a condition of release.
+While you can start a transition-to-retirement pension from when you reach your preservation age, we will focus on retirement pensions in this checklist.

 2. Check your trust deed